MuGeminorum/eLuvLetter/README.md

 4. Click `GitHub`, enter the keyword `eLuvLetter` in the search box to find the previously forked repo, and select it;
 5. Click `Deploy site` to jump into `Site overview` page automatically, click `Site settings`;
 6. Click `Change site name` under `Site information`, modify second-level domain name not conflict to others, and click `Save`;
-7. After the deployment, we can visit `https://%PROJECT_NAME%.netlify.app` to broswe your page(The `%PROJECT_NAME%` is the second-level domain name customized just now)
+7. After the deployment, we can visit `https://%PROJECT_NAME%.netlify.app` to broswe your page (`%PROJECT_NAME%` is the second-level domain name customized just now)

 **Good luck~💖**